martrapp/astro-vtbot/README.md

 **On the plus side:** There’s an exciting new mode in the `<TurnSignal />` component!
 It allows for view transition types on a per-link basis!
 For further information see these demos: [blog demo](http://events-3bg.pages.dev/signal-demo/link-types/blog/), [@vtbag image viewer demo](https://vtbag.dev/viewer-demo/) and the [@vtbag fishpond demo](https://vtbag.dev/link-demo/).

+> The integration setup can now also find the `astro-inspection-chamber.js.ts` file when used in monorepos with `pnpm`. \
+Big shout out and "Thank You!" to [Luísa](https://github.com/luisaverza) for providing this fix!

 > The Inspection Chamber DevTools now also work for `pnpm` projects! \
 Big shout out and "Thank You!" to [Lukas](https://github.com/Trombach) for providing this fix!